mikeal/nopm/README.md

 Many package managers have been built for many languages, operating systems, and other environments.
 They all have their own way of doing things, some use secure hashing to "lock" packages, some don't, but they all take a bunch of smaller things and put them somewhere for you to assemble into a new thing that includes them.

 The process by which a program includes these packages along with other code is called the "build."
 With no package manager between the code you write and the build, we need to describe how to build a program without a package manager.
-It would need to be able to accept well defined identifiers for libraries and include them in its final build efficiently.
+It would need to be able to accept well defined identifiers for libraries (like a package manager would) and include them in its final build efficiently.

 There are also cases in which installed packages are used directly by an interpreter, obviating any build process.
 As an example, packages globally installed into Python and Node.js are accessible by name at any time in the interpreter.
 But it is also true that each one of those packages went throught a "package build" phase prior to being published.
 So we can now descriminate two divergent use cases: one in which the package manager is the distribution vehicle for the result, and one in which it is not.
 In both cases, a build phase like we describe can be used either in publishing the package or in building the final software, which ever is more suitable to the parties that implement it.